Recipe & image supplied by Fish is the Dish: www.fishisthedish.co.uk

 Skills Check

-Follow a recipe; follow food safety & hygiene rules; tidy away; use a jug to measure liquids; use balance/digital scales; chop using bridge/claw safely; snip herbs with scissors; use a vegetable peeler safely; use a box grater safely; use a hob (with adult supervision); use a colander; season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use a jug to measure liquids; use balance/digital scales; cut using bridge/claw technique safely; snip herbs with scissors; use a vegetable peeler safely; use a box grater safely; use a colander; season to taste.

 Equipment